Commuter Student FAQ

 We recommend the following resources to help you navigate your commute to campus.
 Visit the links below for helpful information on local transit options

-If you are driving to the College from the north (or leaving and heading north), you might get stopped by the occasional freight train running along the UP-West Metra line.
+If you are driving to the University from the north (or leaving and heading north), you might get stopped by the occasional freight train running along the UP-West Metra line.

 There are two ways to bypass the tracks: